White wedding: History of the white dress and traditions

-Though Mary, Queen of Scots, wore a white wedding gown in 1559 when she married her first husband, Francis Dauphin of France, the tradition of a white wedding dress is commonly credited to Queen Victoria's choice to wear a white court dress at her wedding to Prince Albert in 1840.
+Though Mary, Queen of Scots, wore a white wedding gown in 1559 when she married her first husband, Francis, Dauphin of France, the tradition of a white wedding dress is commonly credited to Queen Victoria's choice to wear a white court dress at her wedding to Prince Albert in 1840.
 Debutantes had long been required to wear white court dresses and long white gloves for their first presentation at court, at a "Drawing Room" where they were introduced to the queen for the first time.

 Queen Victoria and Prince Albert on their return from the marriage service at St James's Palace, London, 10 February 1840.

 Royal brides before Victoria did not typically wear white, instead choosing "heavy brocaded gowns embroidered with white and silver thread," with red being a particularly popular colour in Western Europe more generally.
-During this time, European and American brides wore a variety of colours, including blue, yellow, and practical colours like black, brown, or gray.
-As accounts of Victoria's wedding spread across the Atlantic and throughout Europe, fashionable people followed her lead.
+During this time, European and American brides wore a variety of colours, including blue, yellow, and darker colours like black, brown, or gray.
+As accounts of Victoria's wedding spread across the Atlantic and throughout Europe, many people followed her lead.

 The traditional white wedding was not necessarily defined by the color of the dress only.
 The wedding of Queen Victoria's daughter Victoria to Prince Fredrick William of Prussia in 1858 also introduced choral music to the processional when standard practice had been to have music of any kind only during a party after the wedding ceremony.

 Because of the limitations of laundering techniques before the later part of the 20th century, white dresses provided an opportunity for conspicuous consumption.
 They were favored primarily as a way to show the world that the bride's family was so wealthy and so firmly part of the leisure class that the bride would choose an elaborate dress that could be ruined by any sort of work or spill.